-We will not attempt to ascertain whether any of the entities whose stock is included in an underlying index would be treated as a passive foreign investment company ("PFIC") or United States real property holding corporation ("USRPHC"), both as defined for U.S. federal income tax purposes.
-If one or more of the entities whose stock is included in an underlying index were so treated, certain adverse U.S. federal income tax consequences might apply to a U.S. Holder in the case of a PFIC and to a Non-U.S. Holder, as defined below, in the case of a USRPHC.
-You should refer to information filed with the SEC and other authorities by the entities whose stock is included in the underlying indices, and consult your tax advisor regarding the possible consequences to you if one or more of the entities whose stock is included in an underlying index is or becomes a PFIC or a USRPHC.
+We will not attempt to ascertain whether any underlying or any of the entities whose stock is included in an underlying would be treated as a passive foreign investment company ("PFIC") or United States real property holding corporation ("USRPHC"), both as defined for U.S. federal income tax purposes.
+If any underlying or one or more of the entities whose stock is included in an underlying were so treated, certain adverse U.S. federal income tax consequences might apply to a U.S. Holder in the case of a PFIC and to a Non-U.S. Holder, as defined below, in the case of a USRPHC.
+You should refer to information filed with the SEC and other authorities by any underlying and the entities whose stock is included in the underlyings, and consult your tax advisor regarding the possible consequences to you if any underlying or one or more of the entities whose stock is included in an underlying is or becomes a PFIC or a USRPHC.